Lakeland Criminal Lawyers

 Sex Crime Lawyers in Lakeland

-Although even allegations of a sex crime pose a threat to a defendant’s reputation and future, our sex crime lawyers in Lakeland might utilize a range of defenses depending on the specific facts, including but not limited to the following:
+Although even allegations of a sex crime poses a threat to a defendant’s reputation and future, our sex crime lawyers in Lakeland might utilize a range of defenses depending on the specific facts, including, but not limited to, the following:

 - Consent: Although consent does not constitute a defense to an offense like statutory rape, consent can be a defense to a charge of rape.

-- Exclusion of a Confession: Sometimes incriminating statements or confessions can be suppressed because they are involuntary or violate the accused’s Miranda rights.
+- Exclusion of a Confession: Sometimes incriminating statements or confessions can be suppressed because they are produced involuntarily or violate the accused’s Miranda rights.

 - Fabrication of Allegations: The complaining witness might falsely accuse a party of a sex offense based on revenge, post-coital regret, or other improper motives.